mlswg/mls-architecture/draft-ietf-mls-architecture.md

 --- abstract

-This document describes the architecture and requirements for the Messaging Layer Security (MLS) protocol.
+This document describes the reference architecture, functional and security requirements for the Messaging Layer Security (MLS) protocol.
 MLS provides a security layer for group messaging applications with from two to a large number of clients.
 It is meant to protect against eavesdropping, tampering, and message forgery.

 --- middle